Hyperbolic Metric Spaces and Stochastic Embeddings: Preliminaries

 holds for every $u,v,w \in U$.
 In this case, the pair $(U,d)$ (or just $U$ if $d$ is understood) is called an \emph{ultrametric space}.
 A metric space is biLipschitz equivalent to an ultrametric space if and only if it is snowflake equivalent to an ultrametric space if and only if it has Nagata dimension 0 (see, for example, \cite[Theorem~3.3]{Ndim0ums}).
 Every ultrametric space is 0-hyperbolic and thus isometrically embeds into an $\R$-tree.
 The Lipschitz free space of any infinite, separable ultrametric space is isomorphic to $\ell^1$ \cite[Theorem~2]{CD}.

-It is well-known that the Gromov boundary of an $\R$-tree is (biLipschitz equivalent to) an ultrametric space (see, for example, \cite[$\S$4.1]{umsfillings}).
+It is well-known that the Gromov boundary of an $\R$-tree is (biLipschitz equivalent to) an ultrametric space (see, for example, \cite[page 320]{umsfillings2}).
 In the proof of Theorem~\ref{thm:C} (via Theorem~\ref{thm:Hypstochasticums}), we will need a converse statement that the hyperbolic filling of a bounded, complete ultrametric space is roughly biLipschitz equivalent to an $\R$-tree.
-This fact is also likely widely known.
-For example, \cite[Corollary~4.9]{umsfillings} already comes close to asserting this statement, but under the additional hypothesis that the ultrametric space is perfect (and giving the formally weaker conclusion of a 0-hyperbolic metric space instead of an $\R$-tree).
-Furthermore, we will require the rough biLipschitz map from $\Hyp(U)$ to the $\R$-tree to be measurable.
-We prove this fact in the next lemma.
+This fact is also well-known (see, for example, \cite[Proposition~3.2]{umsfillings1}), but we will require the rough biLipschitz map from the Bonk-Schramm filling $\Hyp(U)$ to the $\R$-tree to be measurable and to map separable sets to separable sets.
+This is proved in the next lemma.
 The $\R$-tree is constructed using a common hyperbolic filling technique similar to \cite[Chapter~6]{Buyalo}.

 \begin{lemma} Let $U$ be a bounded ultrametric space.
 Then there exist an $\R$-tree $T$ and a rough biLipschitz embedding $\Hyp(U) \to T$ that is measurable, maps separable subsets to separable subsets, and has coarsely dense image (and therefore $\Hyp(U)$ is roughly biLipschitz equivalent to $T$). \end{lemma}